 As required under Accounting Standard 18 transactions with related parties are furnished under note 43 of notes on financial statement.
 There were no transactions of a material nature with Promoter Directors or their relatives, etc. that may have potential conflict with the interest of the company.
-With regards to disclosure received from Directors and senior management there was no transaction with the company which might have potential conflict with the interest of the company which might have potential conflict with the interest of the company which might have potential conflict with the interest of the company which might have potential conflict with the interest of the company which might have potential conflict with the interest of the company which might have potential conflict with the interest of the company which might have potential conflict with the interest of the company which might have potential conflict with the interest of the company which might have potential conflict with the interest of the company which might have potential conflict with the interest of the company which might have potential conflict with the interest of the company at a large.
+With regards to disclosure received from Directors and senior management there was no transaction with the company which might have potential conflict with the interest of the company at a large.